fmalina/revisions-blocl/activism/occupy.md

 ![](/bookimg/occupy.jpg)

-People are waking up to the fact that we won’t get the necessary change from someone else, from somewhere else, from corporate-financed politicians or simply by voting.
+People are waking up to the fact that we won't get the necessary change from someone else, from somewhere else, from corporate-financed politicians or simply by voting.